-Effective July 30, 2008, Streamline Health, Inc., a wholly owned subsidiary of Streamline Health Solutions, Inc., entered into a new revolving loan agreement with the Fifth Third Bank, Cincinnati, OH, in the principal amount of \$2,000,000.
-The interest rate on amounts borrowed will accrue at a variable rate from the Prime Rate minus 1% to the Prime Rate plus 3%, (or an effective rate of 4.5% [prime minus 1⁄2 %] at July 31, 2008) based on the trailing twelve months earnings before interest, taxes, depreciation and amortization (EBITDA).
+Effective July 30, 2008, Streamline Health, Inc., a wholly owned subsidiary of Streamline Health Solutions, Inc., entered into a new revolving loan agreement with Fifth Third Bank, Cincinnati, OH, in the principal amount of \$2,000,000.
+The interest rate on amounts borrowed will accrue at a variable rate from the Prime Rate minus 1% to the Prime Rate plus 3%, (or an effective rate of 3.5% [prime minus 1⁄2 %] at October 31, 2008) based on the trailing twelve months earnings before interest, taxes, depreciation and amortization (EBITDA).
 The agreement contains other covenants including: Minimum Tangible Net Worth, Fixed Charge Coverage Ratio and Funded Indebtedness to EBITDA.
 The loan is guaranteed by the Registrant and is secured by a first lien on all of the assets of the Registrant and its subsidiary.
-The Company was in compliance with all of the covenants at July 31, 2008 and had the ability to borrow up to \$1,900,000 on the facility.
+The Company was not in compliance with the Tangible Net Worth covenant at October 31, 2008, but received a waiver from Fifth Third Bank for that violation.
+The Company is working with Fifth Third to reset the terms of the Tangible Net Worth covenant for future periods.
+The Company had borrowed \$2,000,000, the maximum amount, on the facility as of October 31, 2008.
 This facility is scheduled to expire on August 1, 2010.